maduwanthasl/Raspberry-pi-Media-Center/README.md

 | Local Media Support             | Varies                           | Excellent                     |
 | PVR and IPTV                    | Limited                          | Full support                  |

+## Conclusion

+Using the methods outlined above, you can turn your old TV into a smart TV with a wide range of facilities.
+Note that the above instructions cover only a small portion of the available features.
+You can explore and use many other functionalities to customize your media center according to your preferences.
+Enjoy your enhanced media experience!

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit pull requests.